HarrySSH/FP/README.md

   - **Best Group:** 40 points.
   - **Second Place:** 35 points.
   - **Third Place:** 30 points.
-  - **Other Groups:** Must make at least 5 submissions to qualify for points.
+  - The not No.1 group must make at least 5 submissions to qualify for points.

 ---